 Materials for the 2023-2024 application cycle will be accepted through mid-October.
-We give all applications received a full review, and applicants will be notified by mid-November whether or not they have been selected for an interview, or waitlisted.
+We give all applications received a thorough review, and applicants will be notified by mid-November whether or not they have been selected for an interview, or waitlisted.

 interview format and dates